 When asked which “type” of cookie the participants valued more, the clear winner was the jar that had only two.
 So, how does this relate to your email campaigns?
 Research shows that adding the idea of “scarcity” can automatically boost open rates by up to 39 percent.

-You can create this by offering limited time discounts, by selling products that have limited availability or by introducing offers that are only available for certain periods.
+You can create this by offering limited-time discounts, selling products that have limited availability, or by introducing offers that are only available for certain periods.
 No matter how you implement this sense of urgency and scarcity into your emails, it is likely to motivate your customers to act.

 II) Tailor and target emails instead of “Batching and Blasting”

-In fact, a core portion of Amazon’s recommendation engine—both on site and in emails—rely on personalization.
+In fact, a core portion of Amazon’s recommendation engine—both on-site and in emails—relies on personalization.
 If Amazon were to remove personalization from its business model, it would likely cut its revenue in half.

 That’s precisely why if you order a TV from Amazon in the morning, you can count on getting an email that same evening or the following day encouraging you to purchase a DVD player.